isomerpages/moe-eunoiajc/pages/Canteen.md

 * Possess catering experience or experience operating in a school environment.

 * Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA).

+*Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant’s own expense.*